USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/install/tests.md

 # Diagnostic Tests <!-- omit from toc -->

-ConfigServer Security & Firewall includes a few diagnostic tests which you can run and will output the current status of your CSF installation, including whether or not it is operating normally.
+Correo's Security Firewall includes a few diagnostic tests which you can run and will output the current status of your CSF installation, including whether or not it is operating normally.

 <br />
 <br />